DubG1/signLangML/notes.md

 model compressions is needed, pruning layers, quantize, pytroch compression, smaller architecture are available options changed the architecture and reduced model size from 130mb to 4mb

+### Method 2

+SVM to solve the classification problem